 Optimizing our dogs' immune systems is the best place to start.

 Then, enhancing the immune system begins with a healthy canine diet.

-When choosing the route of a holistic dog health approach, many methods are used to boost canine’s immune system.
-This includes the controversial methods as well, such as acupuncture, which involves balancing of life energy, as well as the use of herbal medicine and homeopathic remedies to cure disorders with only natural ingredients.
+This includes controversial medicine, such as acupuncture, and involves balancing health with herbal medicine and homeopathic remedies to cure disorders with only natural ingredients.

 RELATED ARTICLE: How to Know Which is the Healthiest Dog Food?

-Here are some of the natural sources of nutrients to supplement your dog’s diet:
+Here are some of the holistic dog supplements that come from natural sources for your dog’s diet:

 - Alfalfa leaf or stem – amino acids, beta-carotene, biotin, calcium, copper, enzymes, fiber, folic acid, iron, magnesium, niacin, pantothenic acid, phosphorus, potassium, protein, and vitamins A, B1, B6, B12, C, D, E, and K.

 - Apple cider vinegar – biotin, calcium, copper, iron, folic acid, magnesium, niacin, pantothenic acid, pectin, phosphorus, potassium, silicon, sodium, sulfur, and vitamins B1, B2, B6, and C.

 - Codfish, tuna, or navy beans – iodine.

 - Flaxseed oil, Hemp oil, Krill oil, or Fish oil – essential fatty acids.